chukwuk/chukwuk.github.io/_blogs/CUDA_streams/index.md

 ---
 layout: post
-title: CUDA stream for reduction kernel along the row in a 2D arrays.
+title: Application of CUDA streams for computing reduction of 2D array along the rows.
 description: Runtime comparison of asynchronous and synchronous data transfer for reduction kernel.
 skills:
   - CUDA Programming.